 Tex-Mex Beef and Bean Dip

-Here's a great game-day party dip: You can make it ahead and rehat it when you're ready to serve.
-Chipotle chile powder is spicy, so adjust the smount to suit your taste.
+You can make this party dip ahead of time and reheat it when you're ready to serve.
+Chipotle chile powder is spicy, so adjust the amount to suit your taste.

 More From Cooking Light

 - Calories: 99

 - Monounsaturated fat: 0.7g